steve-sienk/sienk-light/README.md

 - An old flashlight
   - something to put it all in.
 - A transistor (you might not need this).
   - I used one because my color sensor wasn't turning on and off as I expected.
-I thought it was a power issue -- though looking back, I think the real issue I had was two different things (NeoPixels and a color sensor control wire) mapped to a single output pin on the arduino, oops.
+I thought it was a power issue -- though looking back, I think the real issue I had was two different things mapped to a single output pin on the arduino (some old NeoPixel code, and a color sensor control wire), oops.

 ### My Parts
 - Adafruit [Feather M4 Express](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51)